XthemeOrg/SWI/README.md

 - - -

-## SWI Web Panel for Atheme IRC Services (and Atheme forks)
+## SWI Web Panel for Xtheme IRC Services (and Atheme & Atheme forks)

-SWI is a simple web panel for Atheme IRC services.
+SWI is a simple web panel for Xtheme IRC services.
 It aims to be clean, sleek and fast.
 With minimul installation and configuration required.
 SWI is a fork of EGs (https://bitbucket.org/jnewing/egs) with some bug fixes, cosmetic improvements and additional features and consoles in an effort to give users of networks running Atheme Services the ultimate control over their IRC accounts, nicknames, channels, memos, vhosts and BotServ use via the World Wide Web.